st-iliev/AutomationExercise/Automation Exercise/documentation/Test Cases/UI/ContactUs page.md

 Priority: Medium

 **Description:**
--Verify that the contact form cannot be submitted with invalid email addresses, and appropriate error messages are displayed.
+- Verify that the contact form cannot be submitted with invalid email addresses, and appropriate error messages are displayed.

 **Preconditions:**
 - The web application is accessible and operational.
 - The user is on the Contact Us page.

 **Test Steps:**
-1.Provide an invalid email address as test data.
+1. Provide an invalid email address as test data.
-2.Fill out the Contact Us form with valid credentials based on the test data.
+2. Fill out the Contact Us form with valid credentials based on the test data.
-3.Submit the Contact Us form.
+3. Submit the Contact Us form.

 **Test Data:**

 Name: "Mat"

 Subject:"Field validations."

-Message:"Dear [Site Support Team/Technical Support Team],\r\n I hope this email finds you well.
+Message:"Dear [Site Support Team/Technical Support Team],I hope this email finds you well.
-I am writing to request the addition of validation on an important field within the [name of the site/application/service].
+I am writing to request the addition of validation on an important field within the [https://www.automationexercise.com/].
 This enhancement will help ensure data accuracy, integrity, and provide a better user experience for all users."

 Email Scenarios:
  - email: null
  - email: "invalidEmail"